b0llull0s/Groxy/README.md

 - `-https`: Enable the HTTPS server (listens on port 8443).
 - `-workers`: Determine the number of workers.
 Is set to `0` by default.
 - `queue-size`: Detemine the buffer size for pending requests.
+- `timeout`: Timeout for requests in seconds.
+Is set to `30` seconds by default.
 ### Examples
 - `Transparent Mode`:
 ```bash